 Using hypnosis to facilitate change is a very intentional, focussed way of exploring the subconscious and effectively modifying or reframing faulty beliefs or beliefs that no longer serve us.
-During the therapy you start to build new neural pathways which makes the whole process that much easier (neuroplasticity).
+A trance state is ideal for building new neural pathways (neuroplasticity).
 The more attention you give to the benefits of your healthy and more desirable choices the stronger these pathways become.
 This means that every time you choose the alcohol-free option, the better you feel which creates a positive feedback strengthening those neural pathways.

 It’s not magic but it is logical, simple and magical.

 (A version of this article posted in World Without Wine, to read click here.)